core-wg/corrclar/draft-bormann-core-corr-clar.md

 Upon receiving a protected message, the recipient endpoint retrieves the OSCORE Security Context to use for decryption based on key identifier information specified in the CoAP OSCORE Option of protected requests, and on the value of the CoAP Token of protected responses.

-In OSCORE, the key identifier information in request messages is typically limited to a "kid", with value the OSCORE Sender ID associated with the message sender.
+In OSCORE, the key identifier information in request messages is typically limited to a "kid", with a value the OSCORE Sender ID associated with the message sender.
 In case Sender IDs are not unique among different OSCORE Security Contexts stored by the same peer, it is possible to disambiguate by additionally using a "kid context" identifying the OSCORE Security Context as a whole.
 Instead, response messages are not required to convey key identifier information, as the client can rely on the Token conveyed in the response for retrieving the Security Context to use (see above).

 In Group OSCORE, the key identifier information in request messages always includes also a "kid context", whose value is used as identifier of the OSCORE group associated with the Security Context to use for security processing of the exchanged message.
 Response messages are also required to convey a "kid" as key identifier information (i.e., the OSCORE Sender ID associated with the message sender), if the corresponding request was protected with the group mode of Group OSCORE (see {{Section 8 of -group-oscore}}) .